LautaroJayat/go_auth_proxy_example/proxy/strategy/README.md

 * Do some signature checkings
 * What you wish

 If you want to give an early response, just use the `http.ResponseWriter`.
-If you want to fordward the response to the `httputil.ReverseProxy` just pass it as an argument to the HOC function and then usit in the returned function.
+If you want to fordward the response to the `httputil.ReverseProxy` just pass it as an argument to the high order function and then usit in the returned function.

 The most basic implementation is the following one: